IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Other algorithms such as *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256") are recommended.

-Other algorithms may be supported except the "NONE" that must not be used.
+Other algorithms may be supported except the "NONE" that shall not be used.

 *Note:* It is recommended to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
 When asymmetric methods are used, a Resource Server does not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.